 Children and babies at concerts

-Older children (KS2 and above) are welcome at all concerts, subject to item 12 in the general information above (concessionary rate applies).
+Accompanied older children (KS2 and above) are welcome at all concerts, subject to item 12 in the general information above (concessionary rate applies).

 Babies and younger children (KS1 and below) may only be taken to events specified ‘suitable for all ages’.*